Forge Voice vs Ruby Receptionists

 Avg response latency Sub-second, first-word pickup Ring-to-human, typically 10 to 25 seconds

-Call recording & transcripts +Every call, searchable, encrypted Message summaries, transcripts not standard
+Call recording & transcripts +Every call, searchable, encrypted Message summaries, full transcripts not standard

 Setup time 5 to 7 business days, custom knowledge base 3 to 5 business days, form-based intake